qstevens/Eris/README.md

 ## Acknowledgments

-* Matthew De Guzman for wanting to make a Discord Bot
+* Matthew DeGuzman for wanting to make a Discord Bot